Great Famine (Ireland): Causes and contributing factors

-Ireland was brought into the United Kingdom in January 1801 following the passage of the Acts of Union.
-Executive power lay in the hands of the Lord Lieutenant of Ireland and Chief Secretary for Ireland, who were appointed by the British government.
+Ireland was incorporated into the United Kingdom in January 1801 following the passage of the Acts of Union.
+Executive power lay with the Lord Lieutenant of Ireland and Chief Secretary for Ireland, who were appointed by the British government.
 Ireland sent 105 members of parliament to the House of Commons of the United Kingdom, and Irish representative peers elected 28 of their own number to sit for life in the House of Lords.
 Between 1832 and 1859, 70% of Irish representatives were landowners or the sons of landowners.

-In the 40 years that followed the union, successive British governments grappled with the problems of governing a country which had, as Benjamin Disraeli stated in 1844, "a starving population, an absentee aristocracy, an alien established Protestant church, and in addition, the weakest executive in the world".
-One historian calculated that, between 1801 and 1845, there had been 114 commissions and 61 special committees inquiring into the state of Ireland, and that "without exception their findings prophesied disaster; Ireland was on the verge of starvation, her population rapidly increasing, three-quarters of her labourers unemployed, housing conditions appalling and the standard of living unbelievably low".
+In the 40 years that followed the union, successive British governments grappled with the challenges of governing a country that had, as Benjamin Disraeli said in 1844, "a starving population, an absentee aristocracy, an alien established Protestant church, and in addition, the weakest executive in the world".
+One historian calculated that between 1801 and 1845 there had been 114 commissions and 61 special committees inquiring into the state of Ireland, and that "without exception their findings prophesied disaster; Ireland was on the verge of starvation, her population rapidly increasing, three-quarters of her labourers unemployed, housing conditions appalling and the standard of living unbelievably low".

-Lectures printed in 1847 by John Hughes, Bishop of New York, are a contemporary exploration into the antecedent causes, particularly the political climate, in which the Irish famine occurred.
+Lectures printed in 1847 by John Hughes, Bishop of New York, provide a contemporary examination of the antecedent causes, particularly the political climate, in which the Irish famine occurred.